kiluss2/AdsDebugKit/README.md

 # AdsDebugKit

-A lightweight Swift Package Manager (SPM) library for debugging and monitoring ad events, revenue, and states in iOS applications.
+A lightweight Swift Package Manager (SPM) library for detaily debugging and monitoring ad events, revenue, and states in iOS applications.
 It also provides a built-in debug console UI for real-time tracking.

 ## Requirements